2018 in M-1 Global

 The year 2018 is the 21st year in the history of the M-1 Global, a mixed martial arts promotion based in Russia.

 List of events

 M-1 Challenge 87 - Ashimov vs. Silander

 M-1 Challenge 87 - Ashimov vs. Silander was a mixed martial arts event held by M-1 Global on February 9, 2018 at the M-1 Arena in Saint Petersburg, Russia.

 Background

 This event will feature an interim world title fight for the M-1 Flyweight Championship between Arman Ashimov and Mikael Silander as M-1 Challenge 87 headliner.

-Finnish welterweight Juho Valamaa got injured and can't fight at M-1 Challenge 87.
+Finnish welterweight Juho Valamaa was injured and could not fight at M-1 Challenge 87.
 Levan Solodovnik will take his place against Shavkat Rakhmonov.

 Results

 M-1 Challenge 88 - Ismagulov vs. Tutarauli

 M-1 Challenge 88 - Ismagulov vs. Tutarauli was a mixed martial arts event held by M-1 Global on February 22, 2018 at the Olimpiyskiy in Moscow, Russia.